jennego/dressage-spa/README.md

-# Dressage Tests App - Single Page Application (SPA)
+# Dressage Tests App - Single Page Application (SPA) with Fauna backend

 This is the React SPA version of the dressage test listing app.
-API is running on Ruby on Rails.
+API was running on Ruby on Rails but is switching to fauna.

 Don't forget your dressage test or learn the wrong one!

 https://dressagetests.netlify.app

-Front end on Netlify, back end on Heroku.
+Front end on Netlify.

 API REPO: https://github.com/jennego/dressage

 ---

 TO DO

+- move all data to fauna
+- reconfigure app to work with fauna
+- create pwa
+- use local storage (dexie or similar?) for favs and saving of tests (don't require login)
+- add admin console to add tests (requires login)
+- add training and first 2023 tests

+Backburner

 - move notification to main layout so all can access it via provider
 - add own social keys to auth0